 Shifted away from the realm of communication strategies, stock photography has become one of the many things you can offer to appease the big online-presence anxiety that affects corporations and associations as much as individuals.

-Like many of us, JODI likes to collect this popular photographic genre, in which corporate stylistics seem to infiltrate folklore.
+Like many of us do for duty or delight, JODI likes to collect this popular photographic genre, in which corporate stylistics seem to infiltrate folklore.
 As economy dictates visibility, the limits of the mutual contamination between individual (or collective) sensibility and profit-oriented constructed images fade increasingly.
 Spontaneity of expression is problematized as the desire to be represented and to represent actions drowns in the big media-flow.
 Everything is dramatic and theatrical, as in thèa tron, the place of spectacle.
-Naive generic photos become a functional unentertaining version of “‘Theatrocratia’: the use of theatre to dominate the masses by manipulating their reflexes and sensations” (Benjamin, 1966).
+Naive generic photos become a functional unentertaining version of “‘Theatrocratia’: the use of theatre to dominate the masses by manipulating their reflexes and sensations” (Benjamin).

 DRAMATICA has been made with support from arebyte Gallery in the context of arebyte on screen.